mogzol/BrawlBuilder/README.md

 `--show-wit`
 This will show the wit command line windows rather than hiding them and displaying the progress in the UI.

+`--show-wit-debug`
+This will do the same thing as `--show-wit`, but it will keep the wit windows open once wit closes, allowing you to read the output and figure out what is going wrong.

 `--no-gct-patch`
 This will disable patching of the GCT based on the CodePatches.txt file in the Resources folder.
 Use of this option is not recommended.